Photo of myself wearing a mask

 I'm a professor in the computer science department at American University, with a research focus on artificial intelligence (AI).

-My focus area is AI & games.
-This includes technical research on game playing and analysis, design-support work using AI for design, and conceptual work on formal models of games' mechanical and meaning-making elements.
+My main area is AI & games.
+This includes technical research on game playing as a paradigmatic example of sequential decision-making; design-support work using AI for automated and semi-automated design; and conceptual work on formal models of games' mechanical and meaning-making elements.

-Beyond AI and games, and in common with others who identify with the broad AI tradition (rather than with narrow technical subfields), I have fairly wide academic interests, across AI, machine learning, and computer science, and in other fields that impact the computationalization of intelligence.
+In common with others who identify with the broad AI tradition (rather than with narrow technical subfields), I have fairly wide academic interests, across AI, formal logic, machine learning, programming languages, theoretical computer science, etc. – more or less anything relevant to the computationalization of intelligence.

 Background: I did my B.S. in Computer Science at Harvey Mudd College, where I was influenced onto my current research path by Belinda Thom, Jim Marshall, and Melissa O'Neill; and my Ph.D. in Computer Science at the Georgia Institute of Technology, where my thesis advisors were Michael Mateas and Charles Isbell.
 I subsequently worked in various roles at the University of California Santa Cruz, the IT University of Copenhagen (Denmark), and Falmouth University (UK), before coming to AU.